How to buy the best air conditioner

 - How easy it is to use, including assembly

 - How easily the filters can be removed and replaced

 - How easy it is to move around

 - How closely our measurements of its energy class match the manufacturer's claims.

 Maintaining your air conditioner

 Here's how to keep your portable air conditioner in peak condition for as long as possible:

 - Remove bungs to drain water from portable units at the end of summer, before they are packed away for winter.
 If the summer has been particularly humid, you may need to drain the unit every few weeks.
 Water pipes are normally located at the bottom of the machine.
 Before you buy, check in store that you can bend down and unplug the water pipes easily, as sometimes bungs can be fiddly and difficult to grip.

 - Clean dust filters and fans regularly on both portable and split models.
 This will often involve vacuuming the filter or washing it in warm soapy water and cleaning the fan with a soft, dry cloth.
-However, this may vary from model to model – always follow the instruction manual.
-Before buying, check our first look table to find out whether you’ll be able to easily access these parts for cleaning.
+However, this varies from model to model – always follow the instruction manual.